Esmael-Pinho/first-milestone-project/README.md

 ### Full Testing

-To fully test my website I performed the following testing using a number of browsers (Chrome, Edge, Firefox, Opera).
+To fully test my website I performed the following testing using a number of browsers (Chrome, Edge, Firefox, Opera), and on numbered of devices from 320px to 1400px, to test it's responsiveness.

 Links :